MEDIA RELEASE

 “This is a critical service for families, that combines clinical, emotional and practical support and education for families who are impacted by asthma.”

 This year, Wheezy Walk welcomes its inaugural Major Sponsor, Northern Star Resources Limited.
-Through their tremendous support, it gives Asthma WA the opportunity to keep services free and accessible, no matter where consumers live in Western Australia.
+Through their tremendous support, it gives Respiratory Care WA the opportunity to keep services free and accessible, no matter where consumers live in Western Australia.

 Share this Post